mindspore-ai/docs/docs/mindpandas/docs/source_en/index.rst

 Future Goals
 ----------------

-The initial version of MindSpore Pandas contains 100+ APIs，which can be divided into four classes, DataFrame, Series, GroupBy and Other.
+The initial version of MindSpore Pandas contains 100+ APIs, which can be divided into four classes, DataFrame, Series, GroupBy and Other.
 MindSpore Pandas will support more APIs.

 Typical scenarios using MindSpore Pandas
 -----------------------------------------